Marketing

 1. Define your objectives and set KPIs

 Goals are your strategy’s best friend.
-There are different goal-setting approaches that you can follow:
+There are different goal-setting approaches that you can follow.
+That way, you can make future data-driven decisions and measure the success of your event in a specific way :

 • S.M.A.R.T.
 Specific, measurable, achievable, realistic, and time-bound.
 Use it to focus your efforts on attainable and result-driven goals.